shazinahmed/simple-news-feed/README.md

-# README #
+# Simple News Feed #

-This README would normally document whatever steps are necessary to get your application up and running.
+No nonsense news feed and aggregator

 ### What is this repository for? ###